HOME | ABOUT APEGA | REGULATORY AFFAIRS | CONTACT US

 Examination Candidates

-If you have been assigned a confirmatory examination assessment and that assessment has not been waived, you have not yet satisfied the academic requirements and therefore are not eligible to become enrolled as a Member in Training, Professional Member, or Foreign Licensee.
-In such case you will be enrolled as an examination candidate with APEGA and will be required to complete the required examinations.
+If you have been assigned technical examinations by APEGGA, such as confirmatory examinations or engineering economics, and those examinations have not been waived, you cannot become enrolled as a Member-in-Training, Professional Member or Foreign Licensee, with APEGGA.
+If you have been assigned technical examinations, you have not yet satisfied APEGGA’s academic requirements and cannot become enrolled as a Member-in-Training or licensed as a Professional Member or Foreign Licensee.
+In such case you will be enrolled as an Examination Candidate with APEGGA and will be required to complete the required examinations.

-For more information, please contact the APEGA registration department.
+For more information, please contact the APEGGA registration department.